• Skip to primary navigation

 Think of these substitutes as your kitchen's sidekicks, stepping up when tamarind paste is on a break.

-They bring their own unique twist to your meals, ensuring you never miss a beat (or a bite!).
+They bring their own unique twist to your meals, making sure you never miss a beat (or a bite!).

 From the tangy to the sweet and everything in between, these alternatives are about to make your cooking game even stronger.